 - The key here is if it seems like someone is “inside your head”, they just might be.
 This is not a group of people to try to out think, it is best to out run, as in run away.
 The first indication of such a person is the easiest time to retreat.
 Listen to the instincts that say to run regardless of the sweet talk coming from this person.

-- Above average – usually done by persons with a personality disorders.
+- Above average – usually done by persons with a personality disorder.
 One of the characteristics of a person with a personality disorder (such as narcissistic, histrionic, borderline, paranoid, or obsessive-compulsive) is a lack of an accurate perception of reality.

 - People with personality disorders are constantly attempting to draw others into their distorted reality.
 They will also utilize a variety of abusive techniques but the motivation is slightly different.
 At the heart of each personality disorder is a deep seeded fear (such as abandonment, rejection, or failure), insecurity, and/or early childhood trauma.
 They will do literally anything to keep that fear, insecurity, or trauma from being realized by others.
 So they create their own version of reality as an effort to hide and recruit others to join them.
-They in turn use this group of converts as their own justification for continuing the deception.
+They, in turn, use this group of converts as their own justification for continuing the deception.

-- Slightly above average – usually done by person with personality traits.
+- Slightly above average – usually done by a person with personality traits.
 Personality traits are not the same as personality disorders.
 Think of a trait as a general characterization of a person.
-A perfect example is passive-aggressive behavior.
+A perfect example is a passive-aggressive behavior.
 This can be an overall personality trait and/or the manner in which a person expresses anger.

 - This group is generally unaware that their behavior is perceived as deceptive.
 For example, they are given an assignment they do no like.
 So instead of being honest up front, they do the assignment part way, drag their feet, and leave some type of ticking time bomb behind them.
 It is only later that the person requesting the assignment becomes aware of destruction.
 When confronted, this passive-aggressive person will avoid logical arguments (because they know they are wrong) and focus on emotional appeals which are exhausting and not solution focused.

 - Since it is not until the bomb has exploded that a person becomes aware of a problem, the key to getting out of the mess is to abandon rehashing, ignore the emotion, and only discuss solutions.
-Eventually they will cave.
+Eventually, they will cave.

 - Average – usually done by defiant people.
-Deception at this level is much more obvious than the cases presented above as there are far more warning indicators.
+Deception at this level is much more obvious that the cases presented above as there are far more warning indicators.
 The naturally rebellious nature of this person lends itself to trying to get away with as much as possible without consequence.

-- A perfect example is a defiant teenager who tries to outsmart their parents, escape consequences, and go against the natural flow of their society group.
-Their deceptions tend to be more transparent because there is no joy in getting away with something without the recognition.
+- A perfect example is a defiant teenager who tries to outsmart their parents, escape consequences, and go against the natural flow of their social group.
+Their deceptions tend to be more transparent because there is no joy in getting away with something without recognition.
 This group wants to be acknowledged for their ruse so they tend to tell on themselves early on in the game.